HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/deploy-custom-theme.md

 You can deploy your theme locally using `Docker Compose` for development purpose.

-Create a docker compose file `docker-compose.yaml` in the root directory of the cloned repo and paste below content:
+Create a docker compose file `docker-compose.yaml` in the root directory of the cloned repo and paste the following content:

 ```yaml
 version: '3'